Hogwartsesdv/StardewValleyMods/DynamicMapTilesExtended/docs/animations.md

 ## Basics

-Like all DMT actions, animations actions can be used by specifying their key, which in this case is **"DMT/animate"**.
+Like all DMT actions, animations actions can be used by specifying their key, which in this case is **"DMT/animation"**.
+Animations can be turned off with the key: "DMT/animationOff".

 This action supports the same triggers and modifiers regular actions like give and sound do.